It seems Governor Evers nearly forgot about 14 percent of Wisconsin’s electricity generation in the state’s first-ever Clean Energy Plan this week.

 It’s important to note that when we talk about nuclear energy that we clarify we’re not talking about your grandfather’s nuclear reactor.
 Most nuclear advocates are not in favor of building huge 1950s-style nuclear power plants.
 Instead, we’re talking about small modular nuclear reactors (SMRs), cutting-edge technology that means baseload clean energy.
 While you may be envisioning green slime and nuclear meltdowns thanks to pop culture like The Simpsons, nuclear power is actually the safest form of energy we have available.

 As a climate activist and Wisconsin-native, I would implore those in Governor Evers’ administration to prioritize nuclear energy within this clean energy plan.
-There needs to be more than a passive mention of Point Beach – which by itself is a whopping 14 percent of the state’s electricity generation – as well as the potential for advanced nuclear energy within the state of Wisconsin.
+There needs to be more than a passive mention of Point Beach – which by itself is a whopping 14 percent of the state’s electricity generation – as well as the potential for advanced production from Wisconsin’s nuclear energy.

 Benji Backer is an Appleton, Wisconsin native and the president and founder of the American Conservation Coalition (ACC).
 Follow him on Twitter @BenjiBacker.